-H McCaw.
-BCom
+H McCaw, BCom

-The Vice-President (Advancement) provides vision and direction for the development and execution of a full-scale advancement program, which fosters relationships that result in the continuing goodwill and financial support from alumni, parents, friends, and organizations, including corporations and foundations www.governance.ualberta.ca/BoardofGovernors.aspx
+The Vice-President (Advancement) provides vision and direction for the development and execution of a full-scale advancement program, which fosters relationships that result in the continuing goodwill and financial support from alumni, parents, friends, and organizations, including corporations and foundations.

-The Office of Advancement portfolio includes: alumni relations, faculty development, corporate and foundation relations, individual giving (annual fund, major gifts, and planned giving), principal giving, strategic communications, and advancement services.
+The Office of Advancement portfolio includes: alumni relations, development, strategic communications, and advancement services..